 Summer stickiness can sneak up on you, taking a toll on your comfort, health, and the structure of your home.
 Is your home in need of dehumidification action?

 7 Signs It’s Time for a Dehumidifier:

-Mold and mildew.
 Bathrooms are a prime locale for mold and mildew, especially when adequate ventilation isn’t used during showers.
-What can start out as a few small spots can quickly spread, creating not only an ugly site, but effecting the health of your family if toxic black mold species stachybotrys chartarum proliferates releases mycotoxins.
+What can start out as a few small spots can quickly spread, creating not only an ugly site, but effecting the health of your family if toxic black mold species Stachybotrys chartarum proliferates releases mycotoxins.

 Where’s All the Excess Moisture Coming from?

 Showering, cooking, and even breathing can release moisture into your home, where it can build up due to a tightly sealed building envelope.
 Though cooling units can remove some of this moisture, it may not always be efficient in doing so, especially in fair weather days when your air conditioning isn’t on.
 Since your air conditioner can’t measure humidity, people also tend to overcool their home in their efforts to reduce humidity levels, thereby increasing energy costs.
 Adding a whole home dehumidifier can more efficiently remove moisture from the air in your home, closely monitoring humidity levels and using as much as 80% less energy than your air conditioner.

 How Much Can a Dehumidifier Help?

 A whole house dehumidifier added to your air conditioner or heat pump can help you ensure comfort and prevent moisture-related problems in every conditioned area of your home, keeping humidity levels in the home to 30-60%, the level recommended by the U.S. E.P.A. for health and comfort.